defunkt/pystache/README.rst

     pip install pystache
     pystache-test

-To install and test from source (e.g. GitHub), see the Develop section.
+To install and test from source (e.g. from GitHub), see the Develop section.

 Use It